Meet the Artists

 Sandy Stolle is a wood sculptor who lived in the bush of the Northwest Alaska for twelve years before relocating to the rainforest, mountains and waters of Seward a decade and a half ago.
 She gains inspiration from the power and beauty of Alaskan environments.
+Visit her website.

 • Kevin Muente

 Kevin Muente is a landscape painter who saw a change in his spirit and his artwork when he first experienced the powerful landscapes and large spaces of the western United States.
 He feels that coming to Denali is the next step in his development as an artist and seeks to share the sense of awe he has felt in these places with others through his work.
 He is currently the Assistant Professor of Painting at Northern Kentucky University.
+Visit his website.

 • Rod Weagant

 Weagant is a plein air, or “on location” landscape painter, who has spent the last 25 years trying to communicate the wonder and emotions he feels when surrounded by the natural world.
 He travels the Yukon, Alaska and the western United States painting and conducting workshops.
 He has had over 30 one-man exhibitions and has participated in numerous group shows.
+Visit his website.

 Diane Canfield Bywaters is a landscape painter with over 26 years of experience of “on location” painting.
 She is currently a Professor of Art at the University of Wisconsin.
 She has traveled extensively in the United States and abroad to paint dramatic landscapes to raise the environmental awareness of the viewer.
 She has been an artist-in-residence at several national parks, including Rocky Mountain, Apostle Islands National Lakeshore, Acadia, Hawaii Volcanoes, Indiana Dunes National Lakeshore, Isle Royale, Glacier and Voyageurs.
+Visit her website.

 • Patricia Savage

 Patricia Savage is a painter who is passionate about wild places and the species that inhabit them.
 She bridges the gap between science and fine art by portraying accurate biological relationships in her compositions.
 She has visited Alaska twice previously, and on one of the trips was the natural history artist for a four-week coastal cruise retracing the 1899 Harriman Expedition.
+Visit her website.

 • Jon Van Zyle and Jona Van Zyle

-The Van Zyles will come as a team, each bringing a variety of experience to this program.
+The Van Zyles came as a team, each bringing a variety of experience to this program.
 Jon has spent over 30 years in Alaska, and is well known for his paintings, prints and posters depicting the state’s beauty.
 He completed the Iditarod twice and in 1979 was made the official Iditarod artist, a title he still holds today.
 Besides creating the annual Iditarod poster, he produces numerous paintings each year for one man exhibitions in the United States and Europe.
 Jona’s interests include ceramics, metal casting and graphic design.
 She honed her sewing skills working as a sailmaker and currently works with leather and beads to combine traditional clothing ideas with a humorous Alaskan twist.
 She has designed logos for the Fur Rendezvous and the Jr. Iditarod Race.
 She has over 20 years of experience working with huskies, and has written and illustrated many articles about dog history and training for a variety of publications.
+Visit their website.

 Rachelle Dowdy, a sculptor, is currently the Artist in Residence with the Artist in the Schools Program in Fairbanks, working with students from elementary age through high school.
 She gets ideas through her experiences and observations, and sees her work as a reflection of human relationships to Alaska’s landscape.
 She has had solo exhibitions in Fairbanks, Anchorage and Homer.
+Visit her website.

 • David Mollett

 David Mollett is well-known for his brightly-colored paintings of the dramatic scenery of the Arctic National Wildlife Refuge and areas in and around Denali National Park.
 He owns the Well Street Art Company, a contemporary art gallery in Fairbanks and was the 2002 guest curator at the Anchorage Museum of History and Art.
 He has had solo shows throughout Alaska and his work is included in all of the state’s public art collections.
+Visit his website.

 • Rebecca Voris